Skip to content

 Confirmation stats: Every successful switch returns a one-line summary with key context:

 Switched to Acme Corp.
-47 memories, last meeting Mar 20, brand voice: set (850 words), EOS: Q2 2026 active.
+47 memories, last meeting Mar 20, brand voice: set (850 words), Business OS: Q2 2026 active.

 The response includes:

 What happens if the name doesn't match?
-Coppermind matches on the client's name regardless of capitalization.
+Armbrain matches on the client's name regardless of capitalization.
 If it can't find a match, it lists all your existing clients so you can spot a typo.

 Archived clients: If a client has been archived, switching to it tells you so.
 To bring an archived client back, email armbrain@volacci.com and the team will restore it.

-Configuring a Client#
+Configuring a Client

-"Set up EOS cadence for Acme — Q2 2026, Sprint 1, 6 sprints per quarter"
+"Set up Business OS cadence for Acme — Q2 2026, Sprint 1, 6 sprints per quarter"

 "Configure Acme with monthly cadence"